uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

 1. Follow definition of the :txtref:`table concept <table>` and its restrictions (e.g., :capterm:`immutability`).

-2. Be derived from the :code:`table` class.
+2. Be derived from the :expr:`oneapi::dal::table` class.
 The behavior of this class can be extended, but cannot be weaken.

 3. Be :term:`reference-counted <Reference-counted object>`.

-4. Every new :code:`table` sub-type shall define a unique id number - the "kind" that represents objects of that type in runtime.
+4. Every new :expr:`oneapi::dal::table` sub-type shall define a unique id number - the "kind" that represents objects of that type in runtime.

-Next listing provides an example of table API regarding kinds and copy-assignment operation:
+The following listing provides an example of table API regarding kinds and copy-assignment operation:

 .. code-block:: cpp